-We and the selling stockholders have agreed that we and they will not for a period of 90 days after the date of this prospectus supplement (i) offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option (other than pursuant to our employee stock option plan), right or warrant to purchase or otherwise transfer or dispose of, directly or indirectly, any shares of our Common Stock or Class B Common Stock or any securities convertible into or exercisable or exchangeable for our Common Stock or Class B Common Stock, (ii) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of our Common Stock or Class B Common Stock, whether any such transaction described in clause (i) or (iii) above is to be settled by delivery of our Common Stock or Class B Common Stock or such other securities, in cash or otherwise, or (iii) with respect to the selling stockholders only, make any demand for or exercise any right with respect to the registration of any shares of our Common Stock or Class B Common Stock or any security convertible into or exercisable or exchangeable for shares of our Common Stock or Class B Common Stock in each case without the prior written consent of J.P.
+We and the selling stockholders have agreed that we and they will not for a period of 90 days after the date of this prospectus supplement (i) offer, pledge, announce the intention to sell, sell, contract to sell, agant any option or contract to purchase, purchase any option or contract to sell, grant any option (other than pursuant to our employee stock option plan), right or warrant to purchase, purchase any option or contract to sell, grant indirectly, any shares of our Common Stock or Class B Common Stock or any securities convertible into or exercisable or exchangeable for our Common Stock or Class B Common Stock or Class B Common Stock, whether any such transaction described in clause (i) or (ii) above is to be settled by delivery of our Common Stock or Class B Common Stock, whether any such transaction described in clause (i) or (iii) above is to be settled by delivery of our Common Stock or Class B Common Stock, whether any such transaction described in clause (i) or (iii) above is to be settled by delivery of our common Stock or Class B Common Stock, whether any such transaction described in clause (i) or (iii) above is selling stockholders only, make any demand for or exercise any right with respect to the registration of any shares of our Common Stock or Class B Common Stock, in each case without the prior written consent of J.P.
 Morgan Securities Inc., other than the Common Stock to be sold in this offering and, with respect to UniFirst Corporation only, any shares of our Common Stock issued upon the exercise of options granted under existing employee stock option plans.